Faster truncated integer multiplication: The high product

 Lemma \ref{lem:real-root} and Lemma \ref{lem:high-roots} together imply that $B(X)$ has $N+1$ distinct roots, namely, the $N$ roots of $C(X)$, and the auxiliary root $\rho$.
 Figure \ref{fig:high-roots} illustrates the case $N = 12$, $b = 1$.

 Now consider the function

-This is the same as the definition of $\beta(z)$ in Section \ref{sec:low-roots}, except that the exponent $-1/N$ is replaced by $1/N$.
+This is the same as the definition of $\beta(z)$ in Section \ref{sec:low-roots}, except that the exponent $-1/N$ has been replaced by $1/N$.
 The roots of $C(X)$ lie well within the domain of definition of $\delta(z)$.
 The auxiliary root $\rho$ is also inside the domain, but lies very close to the boundary.

 \begin{lem} The function $\delta(z)$ maps roots of $B(X)$ to roots of $X^N - 1$. \end{lem} \begin{proof} If $z$ is a root of $B(X)$, then